adarlan/kube-formation/README.md

 ```

 This will:
-1. Initialize and apply Terraform — provisions EC2 instances, EIPs, and security groups
+1. Initialize and apply Terraform — provisions EC2 instances, EIPs, security groups, and SSH key pair
-2. Configure local SSH access — extracts the private key, scans known hosts, and generates the Ansible inventory
+2. Configure SSH access — extracts the private key, scans known hosts, and generates the Ansible inventory
-3. Prepare the nodes — installs containerd, kubeadm, kubelet, and kubectl on all nodes
-4. Create the cluster — runs `kubeadm init` on the control plane, joins the worker nodes, and installs a CNI plugin
+3. Create the cluster — runs `kubeadm init` on the control plane, joins the worker nodes, and installs a CNI plugin
-5. Configure kubectl — extracts credentials from the control plane and updates local kubeconfig
+4. Configure kubectl — extracts credentials from the control plane and updates local kubeconfig

 Verify the cluster is up: